-Its objective is to compute the specific wind speed v_r at reference height H_r .
-For that, the wind speed v_b at the baseline height H_b is needed, as well as α .
-As an example, assume the wind grid dataset provides wind measurements at a height of 10 m and these should be extrapolated to 20 m, then $H_b = 10$ and $H_r = 20$.
-The wind shear coefficient α relates to the intensity of
+The power law computes the specific wind speed v_r at reference height H_r .
+For this purpose, the wind speed v_b at the baseline height H_b is needed, as well as the wind shear coefficient α .
+As an example, assume the wind grid dataset provides wind measurements at a height of 10 m which should be extrapolated to 20 m, then $H_b = 10$ and $H_r = 20$.
+The wind shear coefficient α relates to the intensity of turbulence at the studied site.
+The amount of turbulence is important, especially in the urban environment and affects the productivity of wind turbines as well as their lifetime (Manwell et al., 2011).
+The coefficient can be easily derived, based on equation (4), if wind speeds at two different heights are available.

-$$\alpha = \frac{\ln(v_2) - \ln(v_1)}{\ln(H_2) - \ln(H_1)} , with H_2 > H_1$$ (5)
+$$\alpha = \frac{\ln(v_2) - \ln(v_1)}{\ln(H_2) - \ln(H_1)}$$ (5)

 If wind measurements at only one height are available, then the wind shear coefficient can either be approximated through the power law "rule of thumb" (Gualtieri and Secci, 2012; Elnaggar et al., 2017), assuming that $\alpha = 1/7$, or through approaches that include the roughness length of the ground3 (Gualtieri and Secci, 2011; Wilke et al., 2020).
+Note that the roughness of the ground, expressed through the parameter "roughness length", might considerably influence the real height of a building and therefore the real wind speed at its roof top.
+If narrow roughness length and wind speed data are available, then the WSC α should be calculated individually for each datapoint.

-When each height group is assigned an individual wind dataset with hourly observations at each subdomain, then the computation of a Weibull distribution for each Weibull group is possible.
-The resulting Weibull-parameters are rounded to one decimal place or more, such that it becomes viable to aggregate the Weibull groups to wind groups if they have the same shape and scale parameters.
+After each height group being assigned an individual wind dataset with hourly observations at each subdomain, then the computation of a Weibull distribution for each Weibull group is possible.
+The resulting Weibull-parameters are rounded, such that it becomes viable to aggregate the Weibull groups to wind groups if they have similar shape and scale parameters.

 From the Weibull cumulative density function (equation (2)), the average annual number of hours as a function of annual average wind speed can be derived for specific wind bins and each wind group, as shown in equation (6), with 8760 representing the numbers of hours of one year.
-U{j+1} is the upper bound of the wind speed bin and U_j is the lower bound.
+U{i+1} is the upper bound of the wind speed bin and U_i is the lower bound.